Janybanny/the-imperial-realm/articles/Zen and the Art of Throwing.md

 ---
 title: 'Zen and the Art of "Throwing"'
-description: 'One Player's Take on the Never-ending Throwing Debate'
+description: 'One Players Take on the Never-ending Throwing Debate'
 author: 'MichaelC'
 pubDate: 2025-05-20
 published: true